moehriegitt/hob3l/README.md

 The biggest parts that are missing are constants/variables, functions, and modules.

-The SCAD operators and identifiers are are supported are the following ones.
-In the functor parenthesis, the supported arguments are listed.
+The following SCAD operators and identifiers are supported.
+In each functor's parentheses, the supported arguments are listed.  $fa and
-$fa and $fs are ignored, but accepted in the input file for convenience.
-Named and positional arguments are supported just like in OpenSCAD.
+$fs are ignored, but accepted in the input file for compatibility with existing files.
+Both named and positional arguments are supported just like in OpenSCAD.

 Usually the default for a missing argument is '1', but this tool may be more restrictive than OpenSCAD: if the OpenSCAD documentation lists